-Assets held for resale represent properties purchased, acquired through foreclosure, or donated to the Corporation.
-These properties are recorded and reported at cost, based upon the purchase price.
-Properties with demolished structures are either held for assembly for future sale, or sold or transferred to end users or municipalities.
-In 2020, assets held for resale that were carried at \$1,970,274 were sold for \$2,447,931 with an excess of \$477,657 which is reported as an other financing source on the fund financial statements and a gain on the entity wide financial statements.
+Assets held for resale represent properties purchased, acquired through foreclosure, donated to the Corporation and costs of rehabilitation and new construction in progress.
+These properties are recorded and reported at cost, based upon the purchase price plus rehabilitation and construction costs.
+Vacant lots are either held for assembly for future sale, or sold or transferred to end users or municipalities.
+In 2021, assets held for resale that were carried at \$4,040,833 were sold for \$4,322,216 with an excess of \$281,383 which is reported as an other financing source on the fund financial statements and a gain on the entity wide financial statements.